 Cash tips paid directly to staff by customers will be subject to tax but not National Insurance.
 It is the staff’s responsibility to declare this income to HMRC via a self-assessment tax return.
-The employer does not need to make any tax deductions from these tips, but should keep track of how much each employee received for their records.
+The employer does not need to make any tax deductions from these tips.

 Tips that are paid to the employer to be passed directly to staff (for example, a tip included on a bill that was paid by card) will normally be paid to staff via their wages packets and will be subject to PAYE only.

 If tips are paid to the employer, who then pools them together and distributes them to staff, they will be subject to both tax and National Insurance.
 The individual who deals with the payment of these pooled tips is called a troncmaster and it is their responsibility to ensure the tips are treated correctly for tax and National Insurance.

 Service charges that have been included on bills and are paid to staff are treated slightly differently depending on if they are voluntary or compulsory.
 Voluntary service charges are considered tips, so their tax and National Insurance treatment will depend on the criteria above.
 Compulsory service charges are treated in the same way as wages, so are subject to all deductions which apply to regular wages (tax, National Insurance, student loan etc).

 More information can be found on HMRC’s website (https://www.gov.uk/tips-at-work).
 There are no set rules on how employers explain tips to customers and staff, but HMRC advise employers to follow their code of best practice to help avoid any queries.
 The code can also be found on HMRC’s website.